kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 ### Theortical aspect

 In light of the ability to earn higher returns through F-Score analysis, this proposes that share prices does not timely incorporate and reflect all readily financial information.
-The weak market hypothesis holds true not only for finanlly distressed companies but also frequent publicly traded companies.
+The weak market hypothesis holds true not only for finanlly distressed companies but also liquid publicly traded companies.
 Besides F-Score, this has in turn promotes the general use of fundamental analysis that is heavily based on the assumption of this financial theory.

 Conversely,  the F-Score indicator "Change in number of shares" being slightly positively correlated with holding returns for low F-Score companies is in violation of the Pecking Order Theory.
 Besides, from the results shown, investors place a heavier emphasis on capital structure changes for company experiencing low financial performance.
 This shows that this indicator does not functions as an effective gauge for companies in general.
 A suggestion for further research may include applying different weightage on each indicator to distinguish and maximise F-Score's explanatory power for non-financial distressed companies.